stormpath/stormpath-documentation/source/quickstart.rst

   .. literalinclude:: code/ruby/quickstart/create_account/with_application.rb
     :language: ruby

-  You can also create an account with the directory instance, storing it immediately in that Stormpath directory.
+  You can also create an Account with the ``directory`` instance, storing it immediately in that Stormpath Directory.

   .. literalinclude:: code/ruby/quickstart/create_account/with_directory.rb
     :language: ruby